 |Run a speed test||Lets you see if you’re getting the speeds you pay for|

 |Restart your modem and router||Clears out bugs from the system|

 |Buy an up-to-date router||Ensures you get the fastest speeds possible|

 |Place your router in a centralized location||Prevents interference with the Wi-Fi signal|

 |Plug your computer into your router with Ethernet||Provides a more efficient connection|

 |Run an antivirus scan on your computer||Catches malware that eats up bandwidth|

 |Use ad-blocking software for your browser||Cuts down on long load times|

 Restarting your modem and router is the quickest way to address annoying internet slowdowns.
-Try that first if your Wi-Fi gets finicky every once in a while.
+Try that first if your Wi-Fi gets finicky.